Free Government iPhone Eligibility – See If You Qualify

 To qualify beyond income or program participation, you must meet these basic but essential criteria:

-- Live in the United States: all 50 states, D.C., Tribal lands, and U.S. territories.
+- Live in the United States: All 50 states, D.C., Tribal lands, and U.S. territories.

 Household Eligibility Rules